skip to Main Content

 PSS Agencies with Specific Programming, Resources, and Services for Kinship Families

-While all of the PSS agencies serve the kinship community, MN DHS has contracted with the agencies below to provide specific programming for kinship families.
+While all of the PSS agencies serve the kinship community, MN DCYF has contracted with the agencies below to provide specific programming for kinship families.

 PSS Agencies Providing General Support to Kinship Children, Youth, and Families